huangxin77/firework_sdk_official/README.md

 # Download
 To get FireworkSDK into your build:

-Step 1: Add the JitPack repository to your root build.gradle at the end of repositories:
+Step 1: Add the JitPack repository to your root build.gradle at the end of repositories.

 			allprojects {
 				repositories {